vmware/vSphere-machine-learning-extension/examples/llm_llama_deployment/README.md

 ## Start the inference service

 Run ```start_ts.sh``` to start the inference service with torchserve.
 It might take more than 10 minutes for the service to be ready.
 Open another terminal window, check the output of ```nvidia-smi```.
-If all the model files have been loaded into GPU memory (more than 14GB), the service should be ready.
+If all the model files have been loaded into GPU memory (more than 14GB), then the service should be ready.

 Run ```test.py``` to test the inference service.
 Modify test.py to try different prompts for your test.